Citizen Promaster Diver Review 2022

 Dial

 The dial is either black or dark blue.
-The watch face is only about 30mm wide and the rest is part of the diver’s bezel.
+The watch face is about 30mm wide; the rest is part of the Diver’s bezel.
 The dial is very intuitive.
 The time display is white, contrasting well with dark blue and black.
 In addition, the edges of the hands and the date are polished on the outer rim of the index, making it visible in direct sunlight.

 The Citizen Promaster has 12-hour marks on the dial and a date window at the 4 o’clock position.
-On many watches, the date window simply obscures one of the displays due to lack of space.
+The date window obscures one of the displays on many watches due to lack of space.
 This is not the case with Promaster.

-The citizen has included half of the markings including the lume so that even if partially obscured, the wearer can still see the spot.
+The Citizen has included half of the markings, including the volume, so that even if partially obscured, the wearer can still see the spot.
 This is a nice touch.
 There are three needles on the dial, which is standard practice.
 There are hour hand, minute hand, and second hand.

 All of them are relatively wide to accommodate the lumen, including the thin second hand.
-The minute hand is not only the longest, but the colored minute hand with a pointed tip stands out the most.
-Combined with the lume, it pops out of the rest of the components and you can see it at a glance.
+The minute hand is the longest, and the colored hour hand with a pointed tip stands out the most.
+Combined with the lume, it pops out of the rest of the components, and you can see it at a glance.

 You’ll find the Citizen logo proudly displayed just below the midnight mark.
-Next, at the top at 6 o’clock from the bottom, there is a model name and a waterproof indicator.
+Next, at the top, at 6 o’clock from the bottom, is a model name and a waterproof indicator.
 These are all very standard practices.

 One thing to note is that the 12-hour index has a unique shape compared to other stocks.
-This is to differentiate it from other indices so that the remaining marks can be orientated relatively easily in low visibility conditions.
+This differentiates it from another index, so the remaining marks can be orientated relatively quickly in low visibility conditions.

-For example, if you see this shape, you know that it is pointing upwards and the other direction should point downwards.
+For example, if you see this shape, you know it points upwards, and the other direction should point downwards.
 The outer beveled ring has a mark every minute.
 It is simple and fits well into the overall design of the dial without compromising other markings.

 Overall, the dials on the Promaster Diver are intuitive and do what they need without overloading the user.
-If you prefer a more minimalist design on the hands and dials, then this is for you.
+This is for you if you prefer a more minimalist design on the hands and dials.

 Bezel

 Each ‘click’ means it’s set to track 30 minutes, so it’s easy to know how much time you’re measuring.
-Of course, this watch has luminescent markings along with the bezel that show the minutes and 10-minute intervals.
+Of course, this watch has luminescent markings, and the bezel shows the minutes and 10-minute intervals.

 Citizen Promaster diver 200m waterproof ISO 6425

-There are many manufacturers selling watches that claim to be diver’s watches, but they only show parts and do not meet international standards.
-In other words, if you claim to be waterproof up to 100m, 200m, 300m, etc., you can not only survive a short time but also fail much faster.
+Many manufacturers selling watches claim to be Diver’s watches, but they only show parts and do not meet international standards.
+In other words, if you claim to be waterproof up to 100m, 200m, 300m, etc., you can survive a short time and fail much faster.

 Citizen Promaster diver waterproof